 "During first lockdown, I contacted my GP who prescribed me antidepressants and got me in contact with mental health support services.
-I have also had a counselling session with my university wellbeing service.'
+I have also had a counselling session with my university wellbeing service."
+(Student in NUS phase III research)

 Institutional data from both Durham and Oxford universities has indicated an increase in students accessing support from their university, including mental health services such as counselling.
 Both universities recorded increased demand for counselling during the 2019/20 academic year (39% and 8% respectively), with both citing the impacts of the pandemic as a reason for the increase (McHardy and Mosheim, 2021; Hancock, 2021).